CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-laughter.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _Spell._ ***Wizard only during your opponent's site phase.*** Automatically cancels an influence check against one of the Wizard's player's characters, followers, factions, allies, or items.
+> > _Spell._ ***Wizard only during opponent's site phase.*** Automatically cancels an influence check against one of the Wizard's player's characters, followers, factions, allies, or items.
 Wizard makes a corruption check modified by -2.
 > >
 > > {: .fs-3 }
 > > _“Then Gandalf laughed.
 The fantasy vanished like a puff of smoke.
 'Saruman...you should have been the king's jester...’”_ ***---&#65279;LotRIII***